 Each institution receiving scholarship moneys must agree that these scholarships are over and above other scholarships that are available to women in that institution.

-After you have registered at school, mail your completed application (including transcripts and financial information sheet) to the women’s ministries director of the union in which you will be attending school before September 15 (See pages 2 and 3 of the Scholarship Application for a list of union women's ministries directors).
+After you have been accepted to school, mail your completed application (including transcripts and financial information sheet) to the women’s ministries director of the union in which you will be attending school before September 30 (See pages 2 and 3 of the Scholarship Application for a list of union women's ministries directors).

 Students shall be considered on the basis of personal commitment to the mission of the Seventh-day Adventist Church, leadership skills, and academic achievement.